 1.53 miles.
 Blanca, CO.
 Owned a home-built B-B switcher D-500 built from a steam locomotive tender.

 5.87 miles.
 Locomotives (diesel-electric), 1.
 Miscellaneous, 1.
 Connects with Boston & Maine at Charlestown, NH.
 (July 1968 ORER).
 According to the Railroad Magazine rosters, this line had one GE 44-tonner numbered 1.

 7.6 miles.
+This line serves a steel mill at Lone Star, TX.
 Locomotives (diesel-electric), 10.
 According to the Railroad Magazine rosters, this line had six Alco S4 switchers numbered 10,11,13-16; one Alco S1 numbered 12; one Alco S2 numbered LSS-12, and four other Alcos of unknown model numbered LSS-8 through LSS-11.
+According to Wikipedia,

 The Thousand Islands Railway was formed in 1884 by the Rathburn family, who controlled a large amount of the mining and logging interests in South-Eastern Ontario.
 The line ran from Gananoque to Gananoque Jct, where it connected to the Grand Trunk Railway, mostly along the shore of the Gananoque River, to the St. Lawrence River.
 In 1910, the Rathburns sold the TIR to the Grand Trunk Railway.
 Thirteen years later the Grand Trunk was merged into what is now Canadian National Railways.
 From 1884 to 1962, the TIR remained a separate railway.
 Under Grand Trunk and Canadian National control, the railway operated as a separate subsiderary, with its own board of directors and President.